rodmarkun/SmolML/README.md

 Ever wondered what goes on *inside* those powerful machine learning libraries like Scikit-learn, PyTorch, or TensorFlow?
 How does a neural network *actually* learn?
 How is gradient descent implemented?

-SmolML is our answer!
-It's a fully functional (though simplified) machine learning library built using **only pure Python** and its basic `collections`, `random`, and `math` modules.
+SmolML is a fully functional (though simplified) machine learning library built using **only pure Python** and its basic `collections`, `random`, and `math` modules.
 No NumPy, no SciPy, no C++ extensions – just Python, all the way down.

 The goal isn't to compete with production-grade libraries on speed or features, but to provide a **transparent, understandable, and educational** implementation of core machine learning concepts.